LinkedInAttic/white-elephant/README.md

 ### Configuration

 The server configuration is contained in `config.yml`.
+You can see a sample in {{sample_config.yml}}.

-When run in development mode using `./startup.sh` it uses configuration specified under `local`.
+When run in development mode using `./startup.sh`, {{sample_config.yml}} is used and it follows the settings specified under `local`.
 The only configurable parameter here is `file_pattern`, which specifies where to load the usage data from on local disk.

 When packaged as a WAR it runs in production mode and uses configuration specified under `hadoop`, the assumption being that the aggregated usage data will be available there.
 The following